 Are you sitting comfortably?

-Once people find a saddle that works for them they may never part from it, always buying a new one every time it wears our or they get a need bike.
+Once people find a saddle that works for them they may never part from it, always buying a new one every time it wears our or they get a new bike.
 Whilst we wouldn’t recommend forking out for a new saddle immediately if you’re new to cycling – it’s much more effective (and cheaper) to start with a decent pair of padded shorts – if you know that you don’t get on with your perch then it may be time to look at a different model.

 The most important thing when choosing saddles is to get yourself properly measured which you can do at your local Evans Cycles store.
 Once you know the right width there is a range of saddle types depending on your riding style and personal makeup.
 Remember you’ll need to spend a bit of time with your new saddle to make sure it’s the right one for you and many brands will offer a trial period on their products but it’s worth checking beforehand.